Steven Lubin: Period performance

 A subspecialty of Lubin's is his approach to performing the keyboard works of the Viennese Classical composers (Mozart, Haydn, Beethoven and Schubert) on replicas of the historic instruments actually used by the composers.
 Such instruments are often generically called fortepianos.
 In the 1960s, Lubin frequented the New Hampshire workshop of Philip Belt, a pioneering American builder of fortepiano replicas, and became curious how Mozart's piano concertos would have sounded on these instruments in their original performances.
-In the mid 70's, he built a fortepiano replica of his own, with the help of a piano technician friend, Lee Morton, who had served as Belt's apprentice.
+In the mid 1970s, he built a fortepiano replica of his own, with the help of a piano technician friend, Lee Morton, who had served as Belt's apprentice.
 At his debut recital at Carnegie Recital Hall in 1977, Lubin performed Mozart works on his fortepiano, along with a large-scale Chopin work on the modern grand.
-(More recently, he uses instruments by expert builders, particularly those of Rodney Regier of Freeport, ME.)
+(More recently, he uses instruments by expert builders, particularly those of Rodney Regier of Freeport, Maine.)

-Subsequently, he organized a period-instrument Mozart orchestra, The Mozartean Players, and presented, throughout the 80's, a series of period performances of Mozart piano concertos in major New York halls.
+Subsequently, he organized a period-instrument Mozart orchestra, The Mozartean Players, and presented, throughout the 1980s, a series of period performances of Mozart piano concertos in major New York halls.
 At these performances Lubin conducted and played the solo parts.
-The Arabesque label recorded a series these works, and a new release from among the performances of this era has appeared in 2006 on the Classical Soundings label.
+Arabesque Records recorded a series these works, and a new release from among the performances of this era has appeared in 2006 on the Classical Soundings label.

 Lubin has made concert tours in North America, Europe and Australia.

 Recordings

 As a recording artist Lubin has made 20 CDs for Decca, Harmonia Mundi USA, Arabesque and Classical Soundings.

-In 1987, Decca Records in London engaged Lubin to record and perform the cycle of Beethoven piano concertos on period instruments, in collaboration with The Academy of Ancient Music directed by Christopher Hogwood.
+In 1987, Decca Records in London engaged Lubin to record and perform the cycle of Beethoven piano concertos on period instruments, in collaboration with the Academy of Ancient Music directed by Christopher Hogwood.
 These recordings have been reissued by Decca in 2006.
 In addition to other recordings for Decca, Lubin has made CDs for Harmonia Mundi USA of the complete trios and piano quartets of Mozart, and of Schubert's trios.
 These recordings were issued by The Mozartean Players in trio format, where Lubin was joined by Stanley Ritchie, violin, and Myron Lutzke, cello.
 Anca Nicolau is currently the violinist of the trio.

 On the modern piano in recent years Lubin has appeared both as a solo recitalist and concerto soloist.